xfjx/homebridge-wunderground/README.md

 You can also provide a PWS-ID instead.
 Just use something like "city":"pws:XYZ1" Make sure to replace any blanks in your city name by underscores ('_').
+Polling is optional and defaults to 0 (OFF).

 "accessories": [
     {